netdata/kernel-collector/README.md

 This will kick off a Github Action Workflow that will Rebuild the NetData eBPF Kernel Collector for all Kernel and LIBC variants, create a Github Release and upload all assets to the release to be consumed by anyone or the NetData Installer.

+## Contribution

+Netdata is an open-software software and we are always open for contributions that you can give us.

+Case you want do a contribution with an eBPF program, please, be sure that your program is according with the following patterns:

+-   Your program must run on all kernels since at least kernel `4.11`
+-   Create an additional code that is responsible to measure the latency of your program.
+-   We have the variable NETDATASEL, that selects where the functions will be attached.
+Be sure that inside your code `0` is associated `kretprobe`, `1` is associated with `kretprobe` and `perf events` and `2` is assoacited with `kprobe`.